 We're here to save you money as well.
 That's why we've hunted out the best lightweight laptop deals here, too: we've scoured the web to find the very best prices and included links to them in our buying guide to help you get the best possible deal on the best possible laptop.
 That should save you a substantial amount of cash.

-From the polished Dell XPS 13 to the seriously professional HP Elite Dragonfly, the sheer choice at either end of the best lightweight laptop in the UK market is really impressive at the moment.
-There's a top-rate lightweight laptop out there that's perfect for you, and we're going to help you find it.
+From the polished Dell XPS 13 to the seriously professional HP Elite Dragonfly and Apple's marvellous MacBook Air (M1, 2020), the sheer choice of models among the best lightweight laptops in the UK market is really impressive right now, and if you do your homework and shop smart then you can bag a bargain.

 There’s a certain magic about this laptop.
 Weighing just 1.2kg thanks to its fanless design and ultrathin battery, the Swift 7 feels nothing short of futuristic.
 The 14-inch touch display covered by Corning Gorilla Glass provides great colour density, with a bezel that is almost non-existent.
 In fact, when the screen is showing off its excellent true blacks, it’s difficult to tell where the display ends and the bezel begins.
 The Swift 7 only comes in black, too; Henry Ford would be proud.